hayleygayfer/COMP2511-Lab03/README.md

 ### Coverage Checking

 For this exercise, we require that your JUnit tests give at least 95% coverage on your code.
 In this course we will be using a coverage checker called **Gradle**.
 Gradle also allows you to see the results of your tests against your code, including test failures.
+You can ignore all simple getters/setters (i.e. `this.x = x` and `return x;` sort of functions) and we'll just look at the coverage of your other functions.

 Download the zip file from (download should start automatically): [https://gradle.org/next-steps/?version=5.4.1&format=bin](https://gradle.org/next-steps/?version=5.4.1&format=bin)